Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: Examples and conjectures

-By letting $F = z^3$ in \ref{ExLigTominor} we get the ideal $I = (x^2, xy, y^4 + xz^3)$ corresponding to a smooth point on $H(1,3)$.
+Which of these Borel ideals are on the component $H(1,3)$ of the ACM Borel ideal $J_7$?
+By Theorem \ref{NecTheMain} a necessary condition is that $xy$ and $y^5$ are in the Borel ideal.
+This leaves only the possibility of $J_5$ (and of course $J_7$) to be on $H(1,3)$.
+By the Hartshorne result on the connectedness of the Hilbert scheme and the fact that every intersection of components contains at least a Borel ideal, we can conclude that at least another Borel ideal in on $H(1,3)$.
+Hence, $J_7\in H(1,3)$.
+We can also obtain an explicit deformation from a smooth point of $H(1,3)$ to $J_5$, by letting $F = z^3$ in \ref{ExLigTominor}.
+We get the ideal $I = (x^2, xy, y^4 + xz^3)$ that corresponds to a smooth point on $H(1,3)$.
 The initial ideal of $I$ with respect to the lexicographic order is $J_5$ (and with respect to the reverse lexicographic order {it} is $J_7$).
-Hence the ideal $J_5$ is on the component $H(1,3)$.
 In conclusion we have established that the only Borel ideals on $H(1,3)$ are $J_5$ and $J_7$. \end{example}